-Former Arkansas Gov. Huckabee says a no-fly zone would be "very important because that way you keep (Gadhafi) from flying mercenaries in."
+Former Arkansas Gov. Mike Huckabee says a no-fly zone would be "very important because that way you keep (Gadhafi) from flying mercenaries in."
 He would also position a naval armada off the Libyan coast.

 Anthony Cordesman, a national security analyst at the Center for Strategic and International Studies said much of the talk of a no-fly zone seems divorced from the reality of what's actually happening on the ground.